 Primary Reasons People Avoid Eating Tarpon:

-- Extremely poor taste and texture
+- Extremely poor taste and tough, coarse texture

-- Dangerous mercury and toxin levels
+- Dangerous mercury accumulation and ciguatera toxin risk

-- Legal protections and hefty fines
+- Legal protections and potential for hefty fines

-- Difficult, time-consuming preparation
+- Difficult, time-consuming preparation with minimal reward

-- Conservation concerns for slow-growing species
+- Conservation concerns for slow-growing, long-lived species

-- Superior alternatives readily available
+- Superior alternatives readily available at any fish market

 The Atlantic Tarpon - Understanding the Silver King